Outpouring of national grief for slain Queensland police

 “To think they survived the scene, let alone … called for assistance, is just extraordinary.”

-The shooters lit a fire to burn or smoke Const Brough out of her hiding place in the long grass surrounding the property.
+The shooters lit a fire to burn or smoke Constable Brough out of her hiding place in the long grass surrounding the property.

-Neighbour Alan Dare, who had come out of his property to check on the grassfire, was also shot in the back by the trio “in cold blood”.
+Mr Dare, who had come out of his property to check on the grassfire, was shot in the back by the trio “in cold blood”.

 Sixteen police officers tried to rescue their colleagues, but were met with heavy gunfire and had to retreat.